Table of Contents

 Fabric quality should endure harsh conditions & long use.
 My rolling bag’s fabric was quality, IMO, when I bought it 25 years ago.

-It has been dragged thru “Hell and Gone” literally, Europe’s cobblestone old town streets, South America & Asia’s dirt roads; thru Atacama’s dry desert heat, Venice & Xi’an’s constant rain and Jackson Hole, Wyoming’s snows.
+It has been dragged thru “Hell and Gone” literally, Europe’s cobblestone Old Town cobblestone streets, South America & Asia’s dirt roads; thru Atacama’s dry desert heat, Venice & Xi’an’s constant rain and Jackson Hole, Wyoming’s snows.

-Yes, it wore thru in several places, seams tore out and wheels got wobbly, but luggage repair shop repaired it … adding to its “poor, no valuable contents inside’ mystic.
+Yes, it wore thru in several places, seams tore out and wheels got wobbly, but luggage repair shop kept repairing it … adding to its “poor traveler, no valuable contents inside’ mystic.

 CAUTION: IMO, beware of dubious proprietary fabric technology claims designed to disguise ordinary functionality.
 Remember, I used my Osprey bag daily for months on end for 10 years,.
 It could go 10 more.